DomenicoHyatt/100-go-mistakes/README.md

 #### Handling an error twice (#52)

-In most situations, an error should be handled only once.
+tldr In most situations, an error should be handled only once.
 Logging an error is handling an error.
 Therefore, you have to choose between logging or returning an error.
 In many cases, error wrapping is the solution as it allows you to provide additional context to an error and return the source error.

 [[Source code]](07-error-management/52-handling-error-twice/main.go)

 #### Not handling an error (#53)

-Ignoring an error, whether during a function call or in a `defer` function, should be done explicitly using the blank identifier.
+tldr Ignoring an error, whether during a function call or in a `defer` function, should be done explicitly using the blank identifier.
 Otherwise, future readers may be confused about whether it was intentional or a miss.

 [[Source code]](07-error-management/53-not-handling-error/main.go)

 #### Not handling `defer` errors (#54)

-In many cases, you shouldn’t ignore an error returned by a `defer` function.
+tldr In many cases, you shouldn’t ignore an error returned by a `defer` function.
 Either handle it directly or propagate it to the caller, depending on the context.
 If you want to ignore it, use the blank identifier.

 [[Source code]](07-error-management/54-defer-errors/main.go)